There are several instances where installation of a suitable root barrier may be required as part of a Japanese knotweed management plan, for example;

-- Where Japanese Knotweed infestations near existing structures, it may not be possible to excavate the Japanese Knotweed in its entirety due to undermining foundations.
+- Where Japanese knotweed infestations are near existing structures, it may not be possible to excavate the Japanese knotweed in its entirety due to potential to undermine foundations etc.

-- Where Japanese Knotweed infestations cross land ownership boundaries, it is not usually possible to excavate beyond the party wall / fence line therefore a suitable root barrier should be used to protect re-infestation form the contaminated site.
+- Where Japanese knotweed infestations cross land ownership boundaries, it is not usually possible to excavate beyond the party wall / fence line, therefore a suitable root barrier should be used to reduce the risk of re-infestation from the contaminated site.

-In all scenarios it is essential that root-barriers are installed correctly as a root barrier is only effective if it has been installed in the correct way with the correct overlay / joints.
-Supervision by a suitably qualified person is essential during root-barrier installation.
+In all scenarios, it is essential that root barriers are installed correctly, as a root barrier is only effective if it has been installed in the correct way, with the correct overlay and joints.
+Supervision by a suitably qualified person is essential during root barrier installation.

-Consideration should be given to the type of root-barrier used.
-Some root-barriers are more cost effective than others; there may be limitations to cheaperalternatives such as diminished static puncture resistance or impermeability.
-This is especially relevant when installing root-barriers to large areas as water-retention is generally undesirable.
-Japanese Knotweed rhizome material can remain dormant for upwards of twenty years, therefore the root-barrier’s material integrity should be guaranteed for a minimum of fifty years.
+Consideration should be given to the type of root barrier used.
+Some root barriers are more cost effective than others but there may be limitations to cheaper alternatives, such as diminished static puncture resistance or impermeability.
+This is especially relevant when installing root barriers to large areas because water-retention is generally undesirable.
+Japanese knotweed rhizome material can remain dormant for upwards of twenty years, therefore the root barrier’s material integrity should be guaranteed for a minimum of fifty years.

 Prior to installation, faces of excavation should be uniform and free from sharp objects such as bricks and roots.
-Plant and machinery should also be prevented from travelling directly across root-barriers as this activity can compromise the integrity of the root-barrier.
-Where removal of all sharp objects is not possible, a blinding layer of sand should be laid to protect the installed root-barrier.
-If backfilling with sharp material, sand blinding should also be applied to the installed root barrier.
-It is essential that no Japanese Knotweed material migrates to the opposite side of the installed root-barrier during backfilling.
+Where removal of all sharp objects is not possible, a blinding layer of sand should be laid on the exposed surface to protect the installed root barrier.
+If the material used for backfilling contains sharp material, sand blinding should also be applied to the face to the installed root barrier depending on the type of material Plant and machinery should also be prevented from travelling across root barriers, as this activity can compromise the integrity of the barrier.